 If a hotel does not provide the desired level of service to 10 guests on any given day, only 1 of the guests will bring the complaint to the attention of the hotel staff.
 If the complaint is resolved quickly, this person will almost surely do business again with the hotel.
 He or she will also have occasion to influence 5 people to use your hotel.
 On the other hand, the 9 guests who did not bring their complaints to the attention of the hotel staff will probably not do business with the hotel again, and each of them may tell approximately 20 people-a total of 180 people will hear their negative account of the hotel.
-If this model is extended to cover a whole year of dissatisfied guests, 68,985 people will have a negative impression of the hotel ([180 people told + 9 original dissatisfied cusotels throughout the world differ in the level of service they offer their guests.
+If this model is extended to cover a whole year of dissatisfied guests, 68,985 people will have a negative impression of the hotel ([180 people told + 9 original dissatisfied customers] \times 365 days in a year), and 2,190 will have a positive impression ([5 people told + 1 original satisfied customer] \times 365 days in a year).

+The financial ramifications of so many people negatively impressed with your hotel otels throughout the world differ in the level of service they offer their guests.
 Some hotels provide the basic elements of service within standard operating procedures, while other hotels focus their efforts on delivering service.
 Much of the explanation for the differences relates to a nation's culture of service.
 Cultures of countries that regard service as subservience may produce employees who operate within standard operating procedures.
-But when service is viewed as a profession, the culture produces professionals as well as employees who welcome the opportunity to tend, facilitate, and care for the guest.
-Hotels that operate in countries where service is not part of the culture must develop systems that support employee success in the delivery of hospitality.
+But when service is viewed as a profession, the culture will produce professionals as well as employees who welcome the opportunity to minister, to attend, to facilitate, and to care for the guest.
+Hotels that operate in countries where service is not part of the culture are clearly disastrous.
+Hospitable treatment of guests must be more than just an option; it must be standard operating procedure.
+It is a concept that must be adopted as a corporate tenet and organized for effective delivery.